nds-spraakverarbeiden/UD_Low_Saxon-LSDC/README.md

 The dataset contains only sentences from copyright-free material from the 19th and early 20th century.
 Part of the sentences are already included in the first release of the LSDC dataset found here: https://github.com/Helsinki-NLP/LSDC/ See there for further information on the origin of the data.
 The other sentences originate mostly from Joh.
 A. Leopold's work 'Van de Schelde tot te Weichsel', a digitised version of which is accessible here: https://www.dbnl.org/titels/titel.php?id=leop008sche00 An exception constitutes the text 'Krisjaon Klaover' to be found in the Twentse Taalbank: http://www.twentsetaalbank.nl/docs/TWA.1894-Heinink-Krisjaon_Klaover-150.pdf These other sentences will be added to the next release of the LSDC dataset.

-Due to the small size of the first version of the dataset, it has not yet been split into training, development and test sets.
-The morphological features and relation subtypes are still missing but will be included in the next release.
+Due to the small size of the dataset, it has not yet been split into training, development and test sets.

 # Acknowledgments